-- a) the state of the attribute on the date it is first identified by a regional council under Clause 3.10(1)(b) or (c): - b) the state of the attribute on the date on which a regional council set a freshwater objective for the attribute under the National Policy Statement for Freshwater Management 2014 (as amended in 2017); - c) the state of the attribute on 7 September 2017.
+- a) the state of the attribute on the date it is first identified by a regional council under Clause 3.10(1)(b) or (c); - b) the state of the attribute on the date on which a regional council set a freshwater objective for the attribute under the National Policy Statement for Freshwater Management 2014 (as amended in 2017); - c) the state of the attribute on 7 September 2017.

-The Council has not previously set freshwater objectives under the NPS-FM 2014 (amended 2017) for any lake attribute, so the state of such attributes under 1.4 (b) could not be calculated, and was excluded from identification of baseline states.
-Clause 1.4 (a) is appropriate for lakes with previous monitoring therefore, Clause 1.4 and (c) was used to identify the baseline states for lakes attributes in the region.
+The Council has not previously set freshwater objectives under the NPS-FM 2014 (amended 2017) for any lake attribute, so the state of such attributes under 1.4 (b) could not be calculated, and therefore was not considered here when determining baseline state.
+Given that no suitable monitoring data was collected prior to 7 September 2017, clause 1.4 (c) was also not considered.
+Clause 1.4 (a), or the state of the attribute when first identified by the regional council, was the only appropriate option for identifying baseline state for these attributes.